 In the baking world, there are recipes that require exactness and precision.
-One should not attempt to improvise their way through choux pastry or the finicky macaron.
+One should not attempt to improvise their way through choux pastry or the finicky french macaron.
 It will lead to disaster.

 I introduce to you, Caramel Apple Crisp.

 Here’s wherein the fun lies; just about every ingredient in this recipe can be substituted or left out entirely, and the result will still be delicious.
 Let me explain…

 The topping needs a few things: some sort of flour, some sort of sweetener, and some sort of fat.
 Gluten intolerant?
 Use rice flour.
 Avoiding sugar?
 Use honey or maple syrup.
 Vegan?
 Use earth balance or your favorite spread.
 Want a little extra crunch?
 Finely chop some nuts.
 Just don’t forget the cinnamon.
 You’ll miss that.

 The filling is equally exciting.
 Apples are a common fruit, meaning most homes have a few lying around in their fruit bowls.
 But pears are equally delicious.
 If you’re lucky enough to have peaches in abundance, use those.
 Fruit crisp doesn’t care.
 Play around with the spices.
 I always add cinnamon, but a ginger pear crisp just might have to be on my menu soon.
 Nutmeg on hand?
 A dash of that will liven up any recipe.
 Experimenting is definitely encouraged.

 At Gygi, a 5 pound block of Peter’s Caramel is practically an institution in and of itself.
 We use it alllll the time around here.
 And I mean, throwing some caramel into virtually any ol’ recipe is simple when you have a big hunk of it in your cupboard!
 Making apple crisp is a deliciously easy decision.
 Adding caramel is an even easier decision.
 We hope you’ll make this crisp next time company calls.
 You’ll like it.
 Promise.